mkdecisiondev/devdocs/languages/javascript-promises/javascript-promises.md

 ## General Explanation

-“Sometimes people don't understand the promises they're making when they make them." --John Green, _The Fault in Our Stars_
+"Sometimes people don't understand the promises they're making when they make them." --John Green, _The Fault in Our Stars_

 Promises are constructs which were introduced to reduce the complexity of asynchronous JavaScript code.
 They can be a little difficult for a novice coder to understand and utilize effectively.
 This chapter is meant to clarify what Promises are and how you should use them.